 The train journey ends during the early hours of the next day at Lao Cai Railway Station.

-Again, organized transport will shuttle you to your hotel in Sapa, which was about an hour away.
+Again, organized transport will shuttle you to your hotel in Sapa, which is about an hour away.

 Day 5: Sapa / train (transit)

 It is possible to stay an extra day in Sapa if you wish.
-Simply request the tour company to add an extra day and you can continue the rest of the tour the next day.
+Request the tour company to add an extra day, and you can continue the rest of the tour the next day.
 It is a great way to see more of Sapa and enjoy the scenery.

 Day 6: Halong Bay (1 day)

-You will have a chance to have some breakfast, freshen up and continue onto the next leg of the journey.
+You will have a chance to have some breakfast, freshen up and continue on the next leg of the journey.